 1. IRA to IRA Rollover

-Funds withdrawn from an IRA and re-deposited into an IRA within 60 days may be eligible for treatment as a 60 day rollover contribution.
-If eligible, this movement of funds may qualify as a withdrawal of funds without any penalty or taxes.
+Funds withdrawn from an IRA and re-deposited into an IRA within 60 days may be eligible for treatment as a 60-day rollover contribution.
+If eligible, this movement of funds may qualify as an IRA withdrawal of funds without any penalty or taxes.

-Tax Reporting - Principal Trust will report the withdrawal of funds as an IRA distribution and the re-deposit of funds as an IRA rollover contribution to the IRS.
+Tax Reporting - IBKR will report the withdrawal of funds as an IRA distribution and the re-deposit of funds as an IRA rollover contribution to the IRS.
 The IRS receives Form 5498 (IRA Contributions) and Form 1099-R (IRA Distributions).
-US investors do not include the Form 5498 with tax filing, but do include the 1099-R.
+US investors do not include the Form 5498 with their tax filing, but do include the 1099-R. Click IRA Tax Reporting for details.

 2. Direct Rollover